 Advances in next-generation sequencing have revealed that cancer and neurological disorders are often associated with distinct transcriptomic signatures, including widespread alterations in alternative splicing, a process that vastly expands the coding potential of the genome.
-Loss- or gain-of-function mutations in splicing factors impact entire networks of coordinated alternative exons, which play critical roles in cell fate decisions and impact processes such as cell cycle control, neurogenesis and synaptic transmission.
-However, given that the functions of the overwhelming majority of alternative exons remain unexplored, Thomas Gonatopoulos-Pournatzis’ research program aims to identify individual events that control these fundamental biological processes, reveal how their disruption contributes to disease- or disorder-related phenotypes, and explore the regulatory networks that control these events.
+Loss- or gain-of-function mutations in RNA binding proteins impact entire networks of coordinated RNA processing events, which play critical roles in cell fate decisions and impact processes such as cell cycle control, neurogenesis and synaptic transmission.
+However, given that the function of the overwhelming majority of such events, including alternative cassette exons, remains unexplored, Thomas Gonatopoulos-Pournatzis’ research program aims to identify individual events that control these fundamental biological processes, reveal how their disruption contributes to disease- or disorder-related phenotypes, and explore the regulatory networks that control RNA processing.

 1. Exon-resolution functional genomics

 Functional Exomics: Future application of CHyMErA screens coupled to high-throughput phenotyping will enable the efficient functional characterization of alternative exons in the human genome and the identification of novel targets for precision medicine applications using high resolution phenotypic profilling.

 Technology Development: A major goal of the Gonatopoulos-Pournatzis team is to continue developing cutting-edge technologies that will enable the systematic and efficient functional characterization of transcript isoform diversity and genetic interactions using phenotypically rich screening readouts.

-2. Identification of regulatory networks that control alternative splicing
+2. Mapping gene regulatory networks that control alternative splicing

 An important challenge in biomedical research is to elucidate the gene regulatory networks that underlie the establishment of complex transcript isoform expression patterns in a cell-type specific manner, and understand how their disruption contributes to disease-states.
 We have previously developed a CRISPR-based screening platform that allows the systematic identification of regulatory factors that control alternative splicing.
 CRISPR-Cas9 loss-of-function genome wide screens in neural cells expressing dual-fluorescent splicing reporters uncovered hundreds of splicing regulators and have shed light on how very short neuronal exons, linked to autism spectrum disorders, are recognized and spliced.
 The aforementioned strategy represents a highly effective approach for the comprehensive definition of splicing regulatory pathways.
 Future studies using this tool will systematically delineate regulatory pathways that control the splicing of alternative exons with critical roles in mammalian cells.

 3. Uncover microexons that impact animal behavior and cognitive functioning

-Dr. Gonatopoulos-Pournatzis obtained his bachelor’s degree in biology from the Kapodistrian University of Athens in Greece (2007) before moving to King’s College London in England to earn his master’s degree (2008).
-In 2013, Dr. Gonatopoulos-Pournatzis obtained his Ph.D. from the University of Dundee in Scotland where he worked in Prof. Vicky Cowling’s laboratory studying mechanisms underlying mRNA cap methylation and gene expression.
+Dr. Gonatopoulos-Pournatzis obtained his Bachelor’s degree in Biology from the National & Kapodistrian University of Athens, Greece in 2007 before moving to King’s College London in England to earn his Master’s degree in 2008.
+In 2013, Dr. Gonatopoulos-Pournatzis obtained his Ph.D. from the University of Dundee in Scotland where he worked in Prof. Victoria Cowling’s laboratory studying mechanisms underlying mRNA cap methylation and gene expression.
 For his postdoctoral research, he joined Prof. Ben Blencowe’s laboratory at the University of Toronto in Canada to study the regulation and function of splicing regulatory networks in neurons with the support of postdoctoral fellowships from the European Molecular Biology Organization (EMBO), Canadian Institutes of Health Research (CIHR) and Ontario Institute of Regenerative Medicine (OIRM).
-Dr. Gonatopoulos-Pournatzis received multiple prizes and awards, including the Baxter Prize (2012) and the Donnelly Centre Research Excellence Award (2018) and his is also a recipient of the 2020 NIH Distinguished Scholar Program.
-In 2020, Dr. Gonatopoulos-Pournatzis joined the RNA Biology Laboratory at NCI-Frederick in 2020 to establish the Functional Transcriptomics Section, which integrates functional genomics and RNA biology.
-His lab focuses on developing and applying CRISPR-based tools to systematically uncover transcript variants that play critical roles in normal physiology and disease state.
+Dr. Gonatopoulos-Pournatzis has received multiple awards and recognitions, including the Baxter Prize (2012), the Donnelly Centre Research Excellence Award (2018) and his is also a recipient of the 2020 NIH Distinguished Scholar Program.
+In 2020, Dr. Gonatopoulos-Pournatzis joined the RNA Biology Laboratory at the National Cancer Institute to establish the Functional Transcriptomics Section, which integrates functional genomics and RNA biology.
+His lab focuses on developing and applying CRISPR tools to systematically uncover transcript variants that play critical roles in normal physiology and disease state.

 Related Scientific Focus Areas